Where to keep spare keys: 13 Burglar-proof locations in the home

 Since fake rocks are obvious and often used, it’s best to avoid and instead use a fake sprinkler head.
 Of course, you’ll need to have a sprinkler system for this to work!

 With the fake one, bury it in the ground while leaving the top exposed, just like you would with the real thing.
-You’ve now successfully created a hiding place for your keys that’s safe, affordable and inconspicuous!
+You’ve now successfully created a hiding place that will keep spare keys safe that’s highly affordable and inconspicuous!

 Nail a spare key to a tree